Edwin Bowman Lyon

 Edwin Bowman Lyon (1892–1971) was an American major general.
+In 1916, he joined the Pancho Villa Expedition.
+He was also active in World War II.
+In 1943, he became the commander of the Antilles Air Force and a year later he was a commander of 75th Flying Training Wing at Fort Myers, Florida.
+After the war, in 1945, he commanded an Army Garrison Forces at Oahu, Hawaii and later became deputy commander at the Army Air Forces in the Pacific Ocean.

 Early life

 Edwin Lyon was born in 1892 at Las Cruces, New Mexico.
 In 1915 he graduated from the United States Military Academy and was appointed as a second lieutenant of Cavalry on June 12 of the same year.
 The same year he served at 7th Cavalry at Douglas, Arizona.
 He joined the Pancho Villa Expedition into Mexico in March 1916 and in December of the same year, was recruited to the Aviation Section of the Signal Corps at San Diego, California where he worked as a recorder.
 In September 1918 he graduated from the Bombardment School at Ellington Field, Texas, and then went to Aracadia, Florida to study gunnery.
 In November of the same year he was given a job at Garden City, Florida, to train a heavy aircraft group, after which he relocated himself to Mitchel Field, New York.
 Next year, as a general, he went to California where he was stationed at the Presidio of San Francisco.